GENI-NSF/geni-tools/README-omni.txt

 = The Omni GENI Client =

-Omni is a GENI experimenter tool that communicates with GENI Aggregate Managers (AMs) via the GENI AM API.
+Omni is a GENI experimenter tool that communicates with GENI Aggregate Managers (AMs) via the GENI AM API (the common API that GENI aggregates support).
 The Omni client also communicates with clearinghouses and slice authorities (sometimes referred to as control frameworks) in order to create slices, delete slices, and enumerate available GENI Aggregate Managers (AMs).